4 Interesting Document Templates for Sprint Retrospectives

 3. Three Little Pigs Retrospective: 🐷

 The fable of the same name served as inspiration for this retrospective.
-In it, three little pigs build various shelters to protect themselves from the big bad wolf.
-Now the question is: What exactly is your team's "shelter" made of?
+In it, three little pigs build different shelters to protect themselves from the big bad wolf.
+Now the question is: What exactly does your team’s “shelter” consist of?:

 House of straw: What do we do that is just holding together, but could topple over at any moment? 🌱